One thing many people don’t fully grasp is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 Iron and calcium play crucial but distinct roles in the body, and maintaining a balance between the two is essential for overall health.

-• Iron: Iron is primarily involved in oxygen transport, energy production, and DNA synthesis.
-It’s a key component of hemoglobin, the protein in red blood cells that carries oxygen from the lungs to tissues throughout the body.
+- Iron: Iron is primarily involved in oxygen transport, energy production, and DNA synthesis.
+It’s a key component of haemoglobin, the protein in red blood cells that carries oxygen from the lungs to tissues throughout the body.
 Iron also plays a role in enzyme reactions related to energy metabolism.
-Iron deficiency can lead to anemia, resulting in symptoms such as fatigue, weakness, and decreased immune function.
+Iron deficiency can lead to anaemia, resulting in symptoms such as fatigue, weakness, and decreased immune function.

 While both iron and calcium are essential nutrients, there isn’t a direct interaction between them that affects their absorption or utilization in the body.
 However, there are some considerations for balancing iron and calcium intake: